 But what happens when, in between jobs, you find yourself a little strapped for cash?
 I know what it is like to be patiently checking the mailbox waiting for your customer’s payment on that last invoice!
 It seems like it takes forever to arrive!
 But, given your sporadic payments, will the bank even approve you for a quick loan?
 The general answer is that turning to a bank for a cash advance is not recommended.
 Banks are in the long-term business.
 One option is finding a direct lender for a payday loan or a cash advance.
 The requirements for a fast, online loan are generally to have a minimum monthly income ($800) and to have a bank account that can be used as a guarantee.
 The only problem is that they want to know when you get paid so that they can debit your account on that date.
 But, assuming you receive any kind of regular income (ex: child tax credit), you can generally find a way to satisfy the requirements without having a steady, regular paycheck.

 Although getting approved for financing when self-employed is more difficult, it is far from impossible.
-And, in most cases, things like payday loans can actually help kick start that business and take it to the next level!
+And, in most cases, things like payday loans for self-employed people can actually help kick start that business and take it to the next level!